-Furthermore, when you apply for SNAP in WV, you will likely need to disclose any criminal convictions for yourself and/or household member, as this may affect your eligibility for the program.
+Furthermore, when you apply for SNAP in WV, you will likely need to disclose any criminal convictions for yourself and/or a household member, as this may affect your eligibility for the program.

 Note: It can take up to 30 days to receive an answer from the program regarding your food stamp application and get benefits.
 However, you can gain access to benefits within seven days if you can prove that your household is in urgent need of them.
 This process involves showing documentation of a low monthly gross income and liquid resources when you apply to the program.
 You must also show that your housing costs are higher than your income.

 It is vital that you review your information after completing the SNAP application to check for errors or inconsistencies.
-If a program caseworker detects wrong or incorrect details, it will likely delay your application process and in turn, receiving your benefits.
+If a program caseworker detects wrong or incorrect details, it will likely delay your application process and in turn, your benefits.
 Once you fill out the application, you must submit it to a DHHR office near you.

-Find Out About SNAP Benefits in West Virginia
+Learn About SNAP Benefits in West Virginia

 Once you are accepted into the program, you will receive your SNAP benefits on an EBT card.
 This card, which works just like a debit or gift card, will hold your monthly allowance and can be used to purchase food items.